agerada/pk-model-fitting/README.md

 looks for the best fitting parameters for a linear model.
 We can also visualise the fit as it is optimised.
 The main function within this script is:
     - gradient_desent_linear

+* compartments.nlogo = this is a visual representation of a one compartment model with first order elimination, using the system dynamics module in  [NetLogo](https://ccl.northwestern.edu/netlogo/)

+* compartments2.nlogo = same as above, but added a gut compartment for first- order absorption

+* compartments1.R = this script implements the first ODE compartment model on the Theopylline dataset, and introduces two new important concepts:
+    - analytical solutions using Laplace transform
+    - numerical estimation of loss function partial derivatives using the Finite Differences method